zack242/Devops-fall2021/README.md

 ```
 <img src = "images/docker-composeup.png" width = 600 alt ="docker compsoe">

-And like for the image we can get acces to our application :
+And like for the docker image we can get acces to our application :
 ```
 127.0.0.1:3000
 ```